nathannguyen13/DS-2002-Data-Project-1/README.md

 - appointments.csv
 - patients.csv
 - slots.csv

+- Note: slots.csv will be automatically trimmed to 10,000 rows in the notebook to avoid MongoDB Atlas free tier upload timeouts.

 ### Step 3 — Update credentials in Cell 2
 - Replace `uid` and `pwd` with your MySQL username and password